rsalmei/clearly/README.md

                   or even '123456' to filter that exact number anywhere. negate (bool): if True, finds tasks that do not match criteria stats (bool): if True shows worker stats
     """

 def task(self, task_uuid):
     """Shows one specific task.

     Args:
         task_uuid (str): the task id
     """

 def seen_tasks(self):
-    """Shows a list of task types seen.
+    """Shows a list of task types seen."""

-    """

 def reset(self):
-    """Resets all captured tasks.
+    """Resets all captured tasks."""

-    """
 ```